GelidusResearch/grgc1/README.md

     0.0.0.0

     Log and log interval can be set for standalone Offline/Online mode however it does not interact with the ESPHome code.
+The IP address will be updated from the ESP01 module once it is available.
 ```
 Powerdown/Standby and Reset
 ===========================